Great Highway and Outer Sunset Traffic Management Project

-In April 2020, as part of the City’s COVID-19 response efforts, San Francisco temporarily repurposed the Upper Great Highway to be a car-free street that prioritizes families, bicycles, and pedestrians.
-The emergency repurposing of the roadway has created an unrivaled and scenic public space for thousands of people of every age, race, and gender to have expanded opportunities for physically distanced recreation and essential trips during the COVID-19 pandemic.
+In April 2020, as part of the city’s COVID-19 response efforts, San Francisco temporarily repurposed the Upper Great Highway to be a car-free street that prioritizes families, people on bicycles and pedestrians.
+The change in use of the roadway has created an unrivaled and scenic public space and coastal promenade for thousands of people of every age, race and gender to have expanded opportunities for physically distanced recreation and essential trips during the COVID-19 pandemic.

-While this emergency closure is in place, the SFMTA is taking actions to managing the safety and use of the streets affected by the closure.
-The SFMTA has installed signs, traffic delineators, speed tables and other measures at over 20 locations in the Outer Sunset to manage traffic on local streets and redirect traffic to routes such as 19th Avenue and Sunset Boulevard.
-In the weeks ahead, the SFMTA plans to collect additional data and to install additional traffic management tools as part of the Great Highway and Outer Sunset Traffic Management Project.
+While this coastal promenade is in place, the SFMTA is taking actions to improve the safety conditions for those affected by the changes.
+In 2020, the SFMTA installed signs, traffic delineators, speed tables and other measures at over 20 locations in the Outer Sunset to manage traffic on local streets and redirect traffic to routes such as 19th Avenue and Sunset Boulevard.
+The SFMTA also plans to collect additional data to improve our understanding of the dynamic roadway conditions and traffic patterns.

 The SFMTA is also partnering with the San Francisco County Transportation Authority, San Francisco Public Works, and Recreation and Parks Department on the District 4 Mobility Study to explore the long-term future of the Great Highway.

 The goal of the Great Highway and Outer Sunset Traffic Management Project is to increase safety for all members of the public by implementing immediate and medium-term traffic management improvements.
 The project addresses community concerns related to changing traffic patterns during the time that the Upper Great Highway is being used by families, bicyclists, and pedestrians during the COVID-19 pandemic.